Khushjajoo/Environmental-Chamber-Control-System/README.md

-# Environmental-Chamber-Control-System
+# Environmental Chamber Unit

-An embedded environmental chamber control unit using an STC89 MCU to control relays based on temperature and humidity from AHT21 sensors, with real-time data displayed on an 8x8 SPI matrix and UART-based serial monitoring.
+This project is an embedded control system built using an STC89-based microcontroller to regulate temperature and humidity in a closed environment.
+It uses two AHT21 sensors via I2C for real-time monitoring and controls four relays to operate a heater, fan, CO₂ system, and dehumidifier.
+Data is displayed on an 8x8 LED matrix over SPI, while users can adjust the target temperature using push buttons.
+The system also uses UART for serial communication, making it easy to monitor live conditions and device status.
+Designed for precision and reliability, this setup demonstrates a complete solution for automated environmental regulation.